UPDATED: Eight arrested at Blackfeet Tribal Council chairman's house, some in connection to selling fentanyl

-Eight individuals are in tribal custody after law enforcement executed a search warrant on Blackfeet Tribal Chairman Timothy Davis' house.
+Eight individuals are in tribal custody after law enforcement executed a search warrant on Blackfeet Tribal Business Council Chairman Timothy Davis' house.

 Around 6 a.m. on Thursday morning, the FBI and Blackfeet Law Enforcement Services served the warrant on a residence belonging to Davis, a press release said.
 Eight individuals were arrested.